ismenelik/hello-myWorld/readMe.txt

 This is a story about a friendship lost a love lost but also the things that were gained.

 Points of contention?
+Voland & Albiol put their parents are contenders.
+Theirs is a proxy fight They love same girl, Viola
+Is Viola using them?
+What is she up to?